North American Food

 Farming soon spread to other parts of North America, and by 1000 AD most people in the Mississippi Valley and along the East Coast were eating a lot of corn, beans and squash (the Three Sisters) along with their wild food.
+The Cherokee and Mississippi people grew sweet potatoes and peanuts, too.
 Along the East Coast, people also ate a lot of sunflower seeds that they grew, and used sunflower oil.

 Learn by doing: eating pemmican

 Native North American Foods And Recipes, by Kathryn Smithyman (2005).